seanf316/P4-Cinema-Go/README.md

 **Comment**

 `
-As a User I would like the ability to comment on Reviews so that so that I can participate in conversations with fellow reviewer's
+As a User I would like the ability to comment on Reviews so that I can participate in conversations with fellow reviewer's `
-`

 Creating and viewing comments are features only available to registered users.